ai4os/ai4-docs/source/getting-started/overview.rst

 Dashboard
 ^^^^^^^^^

-The :doc:`Dashboard </reference/dashboard>` allows users to access computing resources to deploy, perform inference and train AI modules.
+The :ref:`Dashboard <dashboard>` allows users to access computing resources to deploy, perform inference and train AI modules.
 The Dashboard simplifies the deployment and hides some of the technical parts that most users do not need to worry about.